pylhc/pylhc.github.io/docs/omc_team/ideas.md

 ### Linear Optics Related

-* 2 New ballistic optics flavors:
+* 3 New ballistic optics flavors:
+    * Ballistic with beta* de-squeeze at top energy to reach above 1Km beta in dipoles, to study quadrupolar errors in dipoles.
+This is specially important in view of HL-LHC D2 b2 errors.
     * Telescopic for tune jitter measurements with enhanced arcs.
     * Ballistic with large vertical dispersion.
 * Half integer tune.